roshana01/weather-web/README.md

 - **Vite**: A build tool that provides fast development and Hot Module Replacement (HMR).
 - **React Query**: Used for managing API requests and data state, improving application performance and efficiency.
 - **Zustand**: A lightweight state management solution used to manage the application's state.
+- **Custom Hooks**: API requests and data fetching are handled using custom hooks for clean and reusable code.
 - **Context API**: Used for global state management among components, facilitating cleaner data flow.
 - **Tailwind CSS**: Utilized for responsive design, providing a modern design framework.